hytechclub/hytechclub.github.io/DiscordUse.md

 ## Additional Guidelines
 - The usage of Discord is **not** required.
 If you do not want to use it, you will still be able to participate in Hy-Tech Club.
 - You must use your _real first and last name_ when communicating on Discord.
-If we see an account that does not have a real student name, the account will be kicked out.
+If we see an account that does not have a real student name, the account will be kicked.
 - If you say anything inappropriate, you will be banned from the server and may be removed from Hy-Tech Club.
 - Please be respectful of all students and instructors while communicating on Discord.
 - Instructors will check Discord throughout the week during business hours, so feel free to post any time!

 ## Server Categories & Channels
-Unlike previous semesters, this semester will only have _one_ Discord Server for the whole of Hy-Tech Club.
+We have one Discord Server for the whole of Hy-Tech Club.
 This means that students will be able to interact across courses.

 There are several channels in the server.
 Please be mindful of each channel's purpose.